Osedea/angular-osd-resource/README.md

 In the example above we're defining three resources, Document, Form and User.
 Each of these resources will make API calls to their specified route.

 `ResourceConfigProvider` also allows us to set global configuration on all of our resources.
-In this example, we're indicating that every resource should use the `cache` decorator and every resource should have a `persist` method.
+In this example, we're saying that every resource should use the `cache` and `paginate` decorator and every resource should have a `persist` method.

 Although the config does allow us to create custom methods, keep in mind that we want our APIs to be as simple as possible.
 In most cases, it is better to use query params rather than create custom routes.